Agentic LLM Framework for Adaptive Decision Discourse: Multi-Agent Framework for Decision Discourse

 \subsubsection{Agent Design}

 Similar to their human counterparts, the key capability necessary for LLM agents to interact is a dialogue mechanism.
 A typical iteration of dialogue consists of a listening phase, a sensible answer construction, and an expressive phase.
-Using computer science vocabulary, this translates to input, processing, and output, respectively attributed to sensors, internal logic and actuators in agentic systems theory \cite{holland1995}.
-With considerations to LLM agents, the parallel can be drawn between LLM's encoded language function and the sensible answer construction.
+Using computer science vocabulary, this translates to input, processing, and output, respectively attributed to sensors, internal logic and actuators in MAS theory \cite{holland1995}.
+In LLMs, sentence construction is supported by their model parameters which encode the natural language function.
 Hence, prompts can be assimilated to listening, and the output to the expression.
-The proximity between LLMs' structure and human discourse is partially caused by the compressed representations of our world that are embedded in LLMs’ inner structures (Section \ref{titles:interconnectedness}).
-Next, in order to carry out a conversation, agents need memory to remember past interactions.
-Conversational versions of the most popular LLMs (ChatGPT, LLaMa, etc.) integrate that ability at the expense of multi-agent capabilities.
-In other words, at present LLMs are either available as conversational agents in their monolithic form, or as an application programming interface (API) that enables the integration in more flexible applications.
-However the API form of LLM is stateless, leaving the handling of conversation memory to end-users.
-To achieve this in an agentic LLM framework, we store the conversation at the macro-scale level instead of implementing memory handling in every agent \cite{park2023}.
-Because the whole conversation needs to be fed to agents at every iteration (LLM available through APIs are stateless), this choice allows for optimizing the overhead of data exchange between agents.
+The proximity between LLMs' structure and human discourse is partially caused by the compressed representations of our world that are embedded in LLMs’ inner structures (Section \ref{titles:hallucinations}).